CodingMonkeyXYZ/mineflayer_hello_world/README.md

 I recomend using environment variables to store the username and password.
 Obviously on linux you leave out the %% around the environment variables.

+Please go to http://www.reddit.com/r/MinecraftBotting for more help on CivCraft botting.